Monday, July 30, 2012

 • Gently wash and dry the rose petals.

 • Place rose petals in a mixing bowl and add small amount of sugar.
-Using a wooden pestle stir the sugar mixing it into the rose petals.
+Using a pestle stir the sugar mixing it into the rose petals.
 Add a little lemon juice.
 Stir again.

 • Repeat this action until you have used up all the sugar.
 You should have produced a creamy mass.